 The Flaw and the Focus: The Power of a Single Metric

-Crucially, the IMU feedback is not a data firehose.
-In line with the principles of managing cognitive load, the system provides feedback on only one variable at a time.
-Based on an initial diagnosis, the platform identifies the user's single most critical flaw—their "one thing."
-The sensors are then programmed to provide simple, real-time, objective feedback on only that one metric.
+Crucially, the feedback is not a data firehose.
+In line with the principles of managing cognitive load, the system provides feedback on only one critical variable at a time.
+This approach offers several distinct advantages: quantitative precision, immediate feedback for rapid error correction, and bridging the gap between what the user feels they are doing and what is really happening.

 Part 3: The Multiplier Effect - A New Hypothesis for the Rate of Skill Acquisition

 The efficacy of this two-stage system stems not from the individual potency of its components, but from their profound synergistic interaction.
 The Priming Phase does not just add to the Refinement Phase; it multiplies its effectiveness.
-To formulate a new hypothesis for the total potential acceleration, we must first quantify the effect of each stage.

 The Multiplier Effect: How the Math Adds Up